News back to top

 Aid for Trade work programme back to top

 Activities under the Aid for Trade initiative are carried out on the basis of a biennial work programme.
 These work programmes promote deeper coherence and an on-going focus on Aid for Trade among the trade and development community, notably with regard to showing results.
 Work programmes have generated impetus to the Aid for Trade implementation activities on the ground.
-The programmes include a calendar of meetings which provides information on progress achieved in the various areas of the Aid for Trade initiative and which culminates in a Global Review of Aid for Trade.

 Role of the WTO back to top

 The role of the WTO is to:

 encourage additional flows of Aid for Trade from bilateral, regional and

 support improved ways of monitoring and evaluating the initiative